-5 Reasons to Reconsider Booking an Inside Cabin
+5 Reasons to Think Twice About Booking An Inside Cabin

 Inside cabins can be a fantastic deal, but you need to make sure staying in a small, windowless room isn't going to put a damper on your entire vacation.
 Here are five reasons you should consider upgrading from an inside cabin:

 1. You might not be saving that much money.

 The rate varies widely, but balcony cabins can cost up to twice the price of an interior stateroom.
 If you’re trying to estimate the cost of your cruise, this means that a couple on a 7-night sailing can save up to $1,000 total by booking an inside cabin!
 But in other cases, upgrading to a balcony cabin (or even an oceanview stateroom) might only cost an extra $100 to $200 for the entire cruise.
 Sometimes, agencies or cruise lines will even have promotions with free cabin upgrades, and if the sailing is underbooked, the line might reach out and ask if you want to upgrade your cabin for a reduced price (or even for free!).